 2.3 Bluetooth Settings

-Bluetooth settings enable you to connect your OPPO F1s to other Bluetooth-enabled devices, such as headphones, speakers, and car systems.
+Bluetooth settings let you connect the OPPO F1s device to any other Bluetooth-enabled devices like the headphones, speaker, or car system.

 2.4 Data Usage Settings